 These re-entry programs are designed to provide students with the assistance needed to ensure a smooth transition into the college environment.
-The CalWORKs program is designed to give students on welfare a chance to obtain or upgrade marketable skills that can be used to secure livable employment.
+The CalWORKs program is designed to give students a chance to obtain or upgrade marketable skills that can be used to secure livable employment.
 Through personal attention, specialized service, counseling and motivation, specially designed re-entry courses and student success workshops, these programs will help provide preparation for a successful career.

-How to Apply for the Re-Entry/CalWORKs Program:
+How to Apply for the Re-Entry/CalWORKs Programs:

 An array of student success services is available for eligible Re-Entry or CalWORKs students.
-Contact the Re-Entry/CalWORKs Program Center at (714) 895-8111 for a brochure/application or stop by the center in the administration building to pick one up and make an appointment to see a program counselor.
+Contact the Re-Entry/CalWORKs Program Center at (714) 895-8111 for a brochure and application or stop by the center in the administration building to pick one up.
+Once you are determined program eligible, an appointment will be scheduled for you to see a program counselor.

-Cooperative Work Experience
+Cooperative Work Experience Programs:

 Golden West College views a job, either paid or volunteer, as an integral part of a person's education.
 Students may earn elective units of credit for work with employers approved by the college.
-The employment must relate to the student's educational and/or vocational objectives.
+The employment must relate to the student's educational and/ or vocational objectives.
 The learning value of the student's job will be identified each semester through the use of job-related objectives.
 Students may enroll for cooperative work experience credit during the regular college registration periods.